Urinary tract pain constantly. Causes of bladder pain in women

 • Endometritis.

-If you experience pain and other symptoms characteristic of diseases of the kidneys, genitals or bladder, the patient should seek medical help as soon as possible.
-In the hospital, in order to make a correct diagnosis, the patient will be carefully interviewed and examined, appropriate tests (urine and blood), urological examinations (in men), ultrasound of the bladder and cystoscopy will be performed.
+If pain and other symptoms characteristic of diseases of the kidneys, genital organs or bladder occur, the patient should seek medical help as soon as possible.
+In the hospital, to make a correct diagnosis, the patient will be thoroughly interviewed and examined, appropriate tests (urine and blood) will be prescribed, urological examinations (in men), ultrasound of the bladder and cystoscopy will be performed.

-If the bladder hurts in a man or woman due to cystitis, the treatment will depend on the causes that caused it, as well as on the form of the disease.
-In acute cystitis, a special diet and drinking regimen is prescribed, as well as antibacterial agents and herbal preparations.
+If a man or woman has bladder pain due to cystitis, treatment will depend on the causes that caused it, as well as on the form of the disease.
+In case of acute cystitis, a special diet and drinking regime are prescribed, as well as antibacterial agents and herbal preparations.
 Antibiotics may be prescribed if an infectious-inflammatory process has begun.

-In chronic inflammation of the bladder, treatment begins with the elimination of the root cause - stones, diverticula, streaks or prostate adenoma.
+For chronic inflammation of the bladder, treatment begins with eliminating the root cause - stones, diverticula, stricula or prostate adenoma.
 In parallel, local instillation therapy is used, in which drugs in liquid form are injected into the internal cavity of the bladder.

-Based on the foregoing, we can conclude that when the bladder hurts, you should contact a specialist as soon as possible, because it is impossible to independently diagnose and prescribe adequate treatment without medical knowledge.
+Based on the above, we can conclude that when the bladder hurts, you should consult a specialist as soon as possible, because it is impossible to independently diagnose and prescribe adequate treatment without medical knowledge.

 The only remedy for CYSTITIS and its prevention, recommended by our subscribers!

-The bladder is a hollow organ made up primarily of muscles.
+The bladder is a hollow organ that consists mainly of muscle.
 It is located in the pelvic area.
-The shape and size of this organ varies from how it is filled.
-The full organ looks like a pear, with the wide side at the top and the narrow side at the bottom.
-After emptying, it looks like a saucer.
-Its capacity in an adult is approximately 500 ml.
+The shape and size of this organ changes depending on how it is filled.
+The complete organ looks like a pear, with its wide side at the top and the narrow side at the bottom.
+Once empty, it looks like a saucer.
+Its capacity for an adult is approximately 500 ml.

 Why does pain occur?

-If the bladder hurts, then this indicates a serious cause.
-It may or may not be related directly to that organ.
-So why does your bladder hurt?
-This can be caused by a disease of the kidneys, ureter, coccyx, genital organs (in a woman), etc. It follows that if the urinary organ is healthy, look for causes in other parts of the body.
+If your bladder hurts, this indicates a serious reason.
+This may be related directly to this organ, or maybe not.
+So, why does your bladder hurt?
+This can be caused by disease of the kidneys, ureter, coccyx, genital organs (in women), etc. It follows that if the urinary organ is healthy, look for causes in other parts of the body.

-If the disease is chronic, and the bladder is affected, then the pain will be constant.
+If the disease is chronic and the bladder is affected, the pain will be constant.
 In some cases, the process of urination will be painful.
-In this case, women will feel heaviness, and the pain is localized in the pelvic area and pubis.
-When emptying occurs, the pain syndrome may increase.
+In this case, women will feel heaviness, and the pain will be localized in the pelvic area and pubis.
+When emptying occurs, the pain may intensify.
 This may be at the beginning of the process, during or after it.
-If an unpleasant feeling occurs at the end of urination, then this means that the urinary organ is inflamed.
-When pain is felt directly during urination, this may indicate the presence of stones.
-During movement, they change their position, injuring the bladder mucosa.
+If an unpleasant feeling occurs at the end of urination, this means that the urinary organ is inflamed.
+When pain is felt directly when urinating, this may indicate the presence of stones.
+During movement, they change their position, thereby injuring the mucous membrane of the bladder.

 Diseases that may cause pain

-There are reasons why there is pain in the bladder.
-It:
+There are reasons why bladder pain occurs.
+This:

 • inflammation of the ureter;